SoftFluent/CodeFluent-Entities-Documentation/README.md

 Model your business
 -------------
-Leverage the centralized platform-independent model describing your business application thanks to the Visual Studio integrated Modeler.
+Leverage the centralized platform-independent model describing your business application using the Visual Studio integrated Modeler.

 ![Model your business](img/model-your-business.png)